guilleeh90/IMUs-Kinect/README.md

-# IMUs-Kinect
+# IMUs-Kinect v2
-Python function to synchronize Inercial Measurament Units and obtain the angle between both of them.
+Python function to synchronize Inercial Measurament Units (Mbientlab) and obtain the angle between both of them.

-Python function to synchronize the angle measured with Inercial Measurament Units and Kinect
+Python function to synchronize the angle measured with Inercial Measurament Units and Kinect v2